 For over 25 years the Heavy Equipment Program has hosted the State SkillsUSA-VICA competition (Diesel Equipment Technology).
 Additionally, our students have been consistently recognized as major contenders at the SkillsUSA-VICA competition (Diesel Equipment Technology) on a national level.
 Ordinarily, our students compete against 35 competitors from other states.
 Some of the competitors have worked in the field for over ten years.
 On average, our AAS students have steadily won or finished in the top four places of national competition.

-Heavy Equipment students Ian Partak, a senior, and Connor Smith a sophomore, competed, in the TMC (Technology and Maintenance Council) 2018 FutureTech competition in Orlando, FL.
-Ian Partak finished 1st and Connor Smith finished 16th, out of 33 students competing.
+Heavy Equipment students Zac Hickling, and Nat Pytlowany, competed in the TMC (Technology and Maintenance Council) 2019 FutureTech competition in Raleigh, NC.
+Zac finished 4th place and Nat finished 6th place out of 45 contestants competing.
 This competition brings together students from around the country to compete in 15 different heavy truck diagnostics and repair stations.
 These stations range from advanced diesel electrical diagnosis to safety & environmental.
-Ian was sponsored by Snap-on and Connor was sponsored by Pressure Systems International.
-For more information on the competition, check out these videos:
+Both Zac and Nat were sponsored by AIS Construction Equipment.
+For more information on the competition, check out the links below.

 Both the HEQT and the HSET programs require all students to complete an internship program.
 The HEQT internship program consists of 12 weeks (480 hours) of paid on-the-job training at an approved repair facility and the HSET internship program consists of 10 weeks (400 hours) of paid on-the-job training.